Comparative case: Uralic languages

-Mari also uses the comparative case in regards to languages, when denoting the language a person is speaking, writing, or hearing.
+Mari also uses the comparative case when denoting the language a person is speaking, writing, or hearing.
 Then, however, the accentuation varies slightly from the standard case.
 Usually, the suffix is not stressed.
-When it is used with languages, however, it is stressed.
+When it is used to denote a language, however, it is stressed.

 In another Uralic language, Erzya-Mordvin, the comparative case suffix is -ška.
-The case is generally used to indicate similarity in size or quantity, e.g.:
+The case is generally used to indicate similarity in size or quantity.

+Caucasian languages

 An example of the comparative case marking the noun serving as the standard of comparison comes from the Chechen suffix -l.
-For example, in (2) it appears on sha 'ice' in shal shiila 'cold as ice':
+For example, the comparative suffix appears on sha 'ice' in shal shiila 'cold as ice':

-Similarly, in the Turkic language Sakha (Yakut), the noun serving as the standard of comparison can be marked with the comparative case suffix -TĀGAr as in (3):